valory-xyz/open-autonomy/docs/get_started.md

     The [state-transition function](https://en.wikipedia.org/wiki/Finite-state_machine#Mathematical_model) indicates how to move from a given state once an event has been received.
 At any timepoint, an FSM can only be located at a given state (_current state_).
 You can find a brief introduction about FSMs on Wikipedia, but for our purposes it is enough to understand the three bullet points above.

     Note that, according to the most the rigorous definition of an FSM, besides the current state, the FSM "has no other memory."
 That is, it does not know _how_ it arrived at a given state.
-Of course, in order to develop useful {{agent_service}}s, the {{valory_stack}} equips these FSMs with persistent storage.
+Of course, in order to develop useful {{agent_service}}s, the {{open_autonomy}} framework equips these FSMs with persistent storage.

 Each agent runs internally a process or application that implements the service FSM, processes events and transit to new states according to the state-transition function.
 The component that encapsulates this functionality is an agent _skill_.
 As its name suggests, a skill is some sort of "knowledge" that the agent possesses.